cds-snc/covid-alert-server/README.md

-If _COVID Shield_ were deployed for the entire world, we would be inclined to use the "regions" built into the protocol to implement key namespacing, in order to not serve up the entire set of global _Diagnosis Keys_ to each and every person in the world, but let's work through the number in the case that we wouldn't:
+If _COVID Shield_ were deployed for the entire world, we would be inclined to use the "regions" built into the protocol to implement key namespacing, in order to not serve up the entire set of global diagnosis keys to each and every person in the world, but let's work through the number in the case that we wouldn't:

 There were 74,000 new cases globally on May 10, 2020.
 74,000 * 28 * 16 = 36MB per day, thus,